freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/adding-options/en.md

       max: 85,
       menu: 'style'
     },
-  // highlight-end
   },
 }
 ```

-This pretty much the exact same thing, except that are placing this in the `style` menu.
+This is pretty much the exact same thing, except that are placing these in the `style` menu.

 Later, I will test-drive our pattern to see how it behaves when we adapt the options
 between their minimum and maximum values.
 At that time, I may need to tweak these values.